abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 the way it is.

 The fact that we experience a particular object as something we don’t like is because of the way we structure our values and priorities *within*.
-None of what we experience
-from the outside—be it community, people, activities, or responsibilities—has an objective, factual existence.
+None of what we experience from the outside—be it community, people, activities, or responsibilities—has an objective, factual existence.
 It’s something that we experience through our internal senses.
 We give meaning to things and based on the meaning we give, we attach to this and hate that.
 We create an entire world out of what we experience, and we end up *living* in that world.
 The world, as we know it, isn’t actually out there; it’s in our heads.
-Understanding this helps us to see that our suffering is coming from our own actions, views, and decisions, and not from the outside.
+Understanding this helps us to see that our suffering is coming from our own actions, views, and decisions and not from the outside.

 This sort of reflection is empowering because it puts us in control.
 There’s really nothing and no one else we can blame.
 This truth is especially apparent when we live in a monastery like this.
 It’s good enough to carry out our practice.
-Perhaps it’s not so apparent for people immersed in a cultural setting—local or global—where ethics are not a priority, and introspection is not encouraged or valued.
+Perhaps it’s not so apparent for people immersed in a cultural setting—local or global—where ethics are not a priority and introspection is not encouraged or valued.
 In that situation, it’s easier to convince ourselves that our choices and actions are taking place in an external world.